 Refund checks are issued within 14 days of the date a credit balance occurs on a student account (in accordance with federal regulations).
 Checks are disbursed from the Bursar's office.
 Refunds are never issued before the end of the add/drop period at the beginning of each semester.
-If the student does not register for classes, or if the student registers but starts attendance, all the loan or grant proceeds must be returned to the funding source.
+If a student does not register for classes, or if the student registers but never starts attendance, all financial aid must be returned to the funding source.